bthicks/OMR-Grader/README.md

 # OMR Grader

-Grader for bubble sheet multiple choice tests using Optical Mark Recognition, Python, and OpenCV
+Grader for bubble sheet multiple choice tests using Optical Mark Recognition, Python, and OpenCV.
+Test images should be 300 dpi or greater.

 ## Getting Started